jsuau/treehouse-quiz-game/README.md

 # treehouse-quiz-game
-Simple guessing game based on the JS treehouse course
+Simple guessing game based on the JS treehouse course.

 # user story
-create a quiz consiting of 5 questions.
+Create a quiz consiting of 5 questions.
 Once answered, evaluate how many correct answers are there and assign a rank to a player.

 In details, you need to:

 1. Store correct answers
    - When quiz begins, no answers are correct

 2. Store the rank of a player

 3. Ask at least 5 questions